-Category 1 includes benefits for Chronic Disease Management (CDM).
-These items are comprehensive and enable evidence-based management of needs and are available for patients who have chronic medical conditions or complex care needs.
+Professional attendances (Category 1) includes benefits for CDM.
+These items are comprehensive and enable evidence-based management of needs and are available for individuals who have chronic medical conditions or complex care needs.
+Individuals with severe disabilities, who have a chronic medical condition, are eligible for a GP Management Plan (GPMP).
+If they have a chronic condition and complex care needs, they may also be eligible for Team Care Arrangements (TCAs).
+Under the current system an allied health professional must personally attend a patient for Chronic Disease Management (CDM) allied health (individual) services.
 They are used by General Practitioners (GPs) for:

-- GP Management Plans (GPMP) - Coordination by a GP of Team Care Arrangements (TCAs) - Review by a GP of a GP Management Plan (GPMP) - Coordination by a GP of a review of Team Care Arrangements - Contribution to a multidisciplinary care plans (in the home or care facility).
+• GP Management Plans (GPMP)

+- Coordination by a GP of Team Care Arrangements (TCAs) - Review by a GP of a GP Management Plan (GPMP) - Coordination by a GP of a review of Team Care Arrangements - Contribution to a multidisciplinary care plans (in the home or care facility).

 Benefits are available for certain services provided by allied health professionals to people who are being managed by a GP using CDM items (721, 723, 729, 732).
 These cover in-patients and patients in the community or residential aged care facilities.
-Telemonitoring services would fit under remote management, monitoring and treatment of patients with chronic diseases needing complex care.
-A chronic medical condition is defined as one that has been (or is likely to be) present for least 6 months, e.g., diabetes, cancer, asthma, stroke, cardiovascular illness and musculoskeletal conditions.
+Telemonitoring services would fit under remote management, monitoring and treatment of individuals with chronic diseases needing complex care.
+A chronic medical condition is defined as one that has been (or is likely to be) present for least 6 months, e.g., diabetes, cancer, asthma, stroke, cardiovascular illness, musculoskeletal conditions, and other long term disabilities.
 Telemonitoring Items would provide medical rebates for GPs or other allied health professionals who develop care plans, educate patients and monitor data.
-The item numbers would need to be flexible enough to include nursing staff or staff monitoring.
+The item numbers would need to be flexible enough to include monitoring undertaken by nursing staff or other allied health professionals.
 Additionally, some telemonitoring items would fit under Category 2: Diagnostic Procedures and Investigations, for example implantable loop recorders.